c4ndybar/weather-forecaster/readme.md

 ```
 Las Vegas will be sunny.
 ```
-The description should always read in a gramatically correct way regardless of which forecast components are omitted from the description.
+The description should always read read naturally and use proper grammar.

 Finally, If the weather API does not have a forecast available for the provided city, display an appropriate message.
 ## Implementation